 The history of Saint Martin’s Day

-Usually on November 11, the streets in Germany are illuminated by the many lanterns carried by children in the annual Saint Martin’s Day processions.
-Bonfires are lit in town squares across the country and hungry celebrators tuck into goose, red cabbage and dumplings.
+On November 11, streets in Germany are illuminated by the many lanterns carried by children in the annual Saint Martin’s Day processions.
+Bonfires are lit in town squares across the country and hungry celebrators tuck into food like goose, red cabbage and dumplings.

 The luminous processions are to celebrate the life of Saint Martin and to symbolise the holy light that keeps the darkness at bay.
 These celebrations reflect the hope and faith that Saint Martin inspired through his actions.
 However, while the celebrations endure, the story and life of Saint Martin has slipped into obscurity.